BergQuester/v8tr.github.io/_posts/2018-03-27-view-auto-layout-life-cycle.md

 This step is all about calculating view frame based on its constrains.
 The system traverses view hierarchy **top-down**, i.e. from *super-* to *subviews*, and calls `updateConstraints()` for each view.

 Although this process happens automatically, sometimes you will need to trigger it manually.
-For example, when some internal state that affects UI changes, and you need to recalculate constaints immediately.
+For example, when some internal state that affects UI changes, and you need to recalculate constraints immediately.

-`setNeedsUpdateConstraints` invalidates the constaints and schedules an update for the next cycle. `updateConstraintsIfNeeded` triggers `updateConstraints` in place if the constains were previously invalidated.
+`setNeedsUpdateConstraints` invalidates the constraints and schedules an update for the next cycle. `updateConstraintsIfNeeded` triggers `updateConstraints` in place if the constrains were previously invalidated.

-Apple actually suggests agains overriding `updateConstraints` in [Mysteries of Auto Layout WWDC session](https://developer.apple.com/videos/wwdc/2015/?id=219) unless you discover that changing the constaints in place is too slow.
+Apple actually suggests against overriding `updateConstraints` in [Mysteries of Auto Layout WWDC session](https://developer.apple.com/videos/wwdc/2015/?id=219) unless you discover that changing the constraints in place is too slow.
 Then you will batch constraints update in `updateConstraints`.

 ### Layout step

 During this step, frames of each view are updated with the rectangles calculated in the *Update* phase.
 It happens **bottom-up**, i.e. the system traverses views from *sub-* to *superviews* and calls `layoutSubviews` for each.

-`layoutSubviews` is the most common method to be overriden from the whole Auto Layout life cycle.
+`layoutSubviews` is the most common method to be overridden from the whole Auto Layout life cycle.
 You will do this when:
 - Constraints are not enough to express view's layout.
 - Frames are calculated programmatically.